yzyii/luashitacast/DO_NOT_DELETE.md

 ### v1.2.3

-- PLD Prevent Chivalry from swapping gear at all to ensure TP is not lost on usage.
+- PLD - Prevent Chivalry from swapping gear at all to ensure TP is not lost on usage.
 - RDM/BLM - Fix Master Caster Bracelet usage on stat insensitive debuffs.

+### v1.2.4

+- RNG - Fix syntax errors on print lines